thinkingmonkey00/app-framework/docs/architecture.md

 ... some hints ...

-- .babelrc - needed by ESLint
+- .babelrc - needed by ESLint, Jest

 ## Scripts